Pricing Get Quote

 Note: If a user performs self-service actions using both their accounts in Domain A and Domain B, then licenses will be consumed for both accounts.

-• Maintain one identity across multiple Active Directory domains and enterprise applications.
+• Centralize management: Maintain one identity across multiple Active Directory domains and enterprise applications.

-• Deploy multi-factor authentication techniques to secure password changes.
+• Enforce MFA: Deploy MFA techniques to secure password changes.

-• Reduce a major source of help desk calls, and free up IT administrators to focus on other important tasks.
+• Minimize interruptions: Reduce a major source of help desk calls and free up IT administrators to focus on other important tasks.

-• Get real-time password change notifications via SMS or email.
+• Instant alerts: Get real-time password change notifications via SMS or email.

-• Enable users to manage domain passwords at any time, from anywhere, with the ADSelfService Plus mobile app.
+• Manage on the move: Enable users to manage domain passwords at any time, from anywhere, with the ADSelfService Plus mobile app.

 Request for Support